The logarithmic Picard group and its tropicalization: Introduction

 A tropical curve is simply a metric graph.
 Baker and Norine introduced the tropical Jacobian as a quotient of tropical divisors by linear equivalence~\cite{baker_norine_2007}.
 At first, the tropical Jacobian of a fixed graph (not yet metrized) was only a finite set, but subdivision of the graph suggests the presence of a finer geometric structure.
 This was explained by Gathmann and Kerber~\cite{gathmann_kerber_2008}, who extended Baker and Norine's results to metric graphs, and Amini and Caporaso added a vertex weighting~\cite{AMINI20131}.
 Mikhalkin and Zharkov defined tropical line bundles as torsors under a suitably defined sheaf of linear functions on a tropical curve~\cite[Definition~4.5]{mikhalkin2008tropical}.
 They gave a separate definition of the tropical Jacobian as a quotient of a vector space by a lattice~\cite[Section~6.1]{mikhalkin2008tropical}, and proved an analogue of the Abel--Jacobi theorem, showing that the tropical Jacobian parameterizes tropical line bundles of degree~$0$.
 We will recover this result in Corollary~\ref{cor:tropic}.

 In order to relate the tropical Picard group and tropical Jacobian to their logarithmic analogues, we require a formalism by which tropical data may vary over a logarithmic base scheme.
 This formalism is supplied by Cavalieri, Chan, Ulirsch, and the second author~\cite[Section~5]{cavalieri2017moduli}, who allow an arbitrary partially ordered abelian group to stand in for the real numbers in the definition of a tropical curve as a metric graph.
 Logarithmic schemes come equipped with sheaves of partially ordered abelian groups and one can therefore speak of tropical curves over logarithmic base schemes.
 We summarize these ideas in Sections~\ref{sec:trop-mod}--\ref{sec:trop-curves}.
-In Section~\ref{sec:tropicjac} we use them to define the tropical Jacobian, Picard group, and Picard stack over logarithmic bases.

-The following theorem summarizes the relationship between the logarithmic Picard group and its tropical doppelg\"anger:
+In a nutshell, given a logarithmic curve $X \rightarrow S$, we obtain a family of tropical curves $\tropfont X$ over $S$, whose fiber over a geometric point $s \in S$ is the dual graph of $X_s$, metrized by the characteristic monoid $\overnorm{M}_{S,s}^{\rm gp}$ of the logarithmic structure at $s$.
+We call the family $\tropfont X$ the tropicalization of $X/S$.
+The family $\tropfont X$, although an object over an arbitrary logarithmic scheme $S$, is essentially a combinatorial object: the logarithmic scheme $S$ has a stratification on which the characteristic monoid $\overnorm{M}_S$ is constant, and the fibers of $\tropfont X$ are constant on each stratum.
+The tropicalization $\tropfont X$ can thus be thought of as a combinatorial shadow of $X/S$, which remembers the combinatorics of the irreducible components of each fiber, and how the nodes of each fiber deform as one moves along strata of $S$.

+However, the connection of $X/S$ with $\tropfont X$ only comes to life after we begin doing some geometry on $\tropfont X$.
+Indeed, two of the most crucial constructions of the paper occur in Section~\ref{sec:tropicjac}, where we define a topology, and sheaves $\PL$ and $\L$ of piecewise linear and linear functions respectively on $\tropfont X$, over an arbitrary base $S$.
+This allows us, so to speak, to do some honest tropical \emph{geometry} on $\tropfont X$.

+Our sheaf $\PL$ is different from the sheaves of piecewise linear functions that are usually encountered in tropical geometry in that our piecewise linear functions are allowed to take values in a group $\overnorm{M}^{\rm gp}$ of arbitrary finite rank instead of the integers or real numbers.
+The groups $\overnorm{M}^{\rm gp}$ that appear vary over points of $S$, but are essentially the groups of sections of $\overnorm{M}_S^{\rm gp}$ over appropriately small neighborhoods around each point of $S$.
+This is the formalism that allows us to capture the fact that $X$ varies over a logarithmic base scheme $S$ instead of being the total space of a $1$-parameter degeneration.
+The sheaf of linear functions is built from $\PL$ by imposing the analogue of the \emph{balancing condition} that is ubiquitous in tropical geometry.